 Before you choose to stop somewhere, it’s a good idea to double check and make sure that you are allowed to stay there for the night.
 It isn’t a great option on a daily basis, but when you’re on a long road trip, it’s a great option while you get some sleep.

-Boondocking allows you to find less used spaces where you can keep your distance from others and have a little more “elbow room.”
+Boondocking on public lands allows you to find less used spaces where you can keep your distance from others and have a little more “elbow room.”
+However we always feel more comfortable if there are some other parked RVs in the area.

 When you’re boondocking, you should be extra aware of your personal safety.
-Don’t answer the door for anyone without a badge, don’t overstay your welcome, and don’t stay in sketchy areas.
+Don’t answer the front door for anyone without a badge, don’t overstay your welcome, and don’t stay in sketchy areas.
+Always know how to contact a park ranger.

 State and National Lands